What type of events do you service?

 50s, 60s, 70s, 80s, 90s, acoustic, alternative, big band, blues, Christian, classic rock, classical, country, cumbia, dance, EDM, folk, funk, hip hop, indie, jazz, heavy metal (hair band), motown, oldies, orchestra, pop, punk rock, R&B, reggae, reggaeton, rock, salsa, soul, strings, swing and top 40.
 We also have a decent collection of old school rap, house and other electronic music.
 But we’ll get any song you want for your event.

 Yes, we have $2 million in general liability insurance ($1 million per occurance) through Fireman’s Fund Insurance Company.

 Describe your DJ style.

 Each DJ has their own individual style, some are mixers, and some are blenders.
 However, they all are is up to date with today’s music and practice their trade on a regular basis.
 Each is professionally trained for weddings, bar/bat mitzvahs and any other type of event.
-(See DJ bios for more info.)
+(See Our DJs page for more info.)